Inflationary power spectrum from the Lanczos algorithm: Lanczos algorithm in inflation

+where $h_{m,n}=(\mathcal{O}_m|\mathcal{L}|\mathcal{O}_n)$.
+When $\mathcal{L}$ is a Hermitian superoperator, the Arnoldi iteration will nicely recover into the Lanczos algorithm.
+Following our previous conventions \cite{Li:2024kfm}, we express the generalized Lanczos algorithm as

-where the coefficients $c_n$ encode the open quantum system dynamics for a given Hamiltonian, while $b_n$ (the Lanczos coefficients) characterize the chaotic properties of the dynamical system.
-The orthogonal basis $\mathcal{O}_n = |n,n\rangle_{-\vec{k},\vec{k}}$ spans the Krylov space, where it denotes the space of the two-mode squeezed state, and $\mathcal{L}$ denotes the Liouvillian superoperator -- which can be represented in terms of creation and annihilation operators analogous to a Hamiltonian operator.
+where the coefficients $c_n$ capture the open quantum system dynamics for a given Hamiltonian (corresponding to the diagonal elements $h_{n,n}$ in \eqref{matrix of L}), while the Lanczos coefficients $b_n$ (associated with the off-diagonal elements $h_{n,n-1}$ in \eqref{matrix of L}) characterize the chaotic behavior of the dynamical system.
+The orthogonal basis $\mathcal{O}_n = |n,n\rangle_{-\vec{k},\vec{k}}$ spans the Krylov space defined by Eq. \eqref{span of krylov basis}.
+The Liouvillian superoperator $\mathcal{L}$, which admits a representation in terms of creation and annihilation operators equivalent to that of a Hamiltonian operator, which governs the time evolution.